YMC-22/smart-filter/README.md

 ![This is an image](/inc/front/assets/images/YMC-logos.png)

 #  PLUGIN YMC SMART FILTER
 > Plugin YMC Smart Filters - Filter posts/custom post types by custom taxonomy/category without page reload and with pagination too.
 It has different filter and post layouts.
+The plugin allows you to create multiple filters on one page.
 To use custom templates for the filter bar and plugin post cards, you need a basic understanding of technologies: html javascript and PHP

 ### List Filters
 **Add code to `function.php` to your theme**